wikiwidget/wikipedia-widget/README.md

 8. Repeat steps 6 and 7 until you're satisfied.

-9. Send me a pull request on github or email me a patch (sbillig@whatsinthehouse.com).
+9. Send me a pull request on github or email me a patch (spencer@bliven.us).